The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

-I much prefer to see thee in the arena, then here.
-I do not want blood to be spilt, within the beautiful courtyard.
+I much prefer to see thee in the arena than here.
+I do not wish for blood to be spilt within the beautiful courtyard.

 COMMODUS.

-Why should I concern myself, with this, since the blood that shall be spilt shall not be mine?
+Why should I concern myself with that, since the blood that shall be spilt shall not be mine?

 MARCIA.

-I understand emperor, but why must we be a part of this bloody spectacle?
+I understand, Emperor, but why must we be part of this bloody spectacle?

 COMMODUS.

 Dost thou believe I shall lose?
-Since, when hast thou been fearful of blood Marcia?
+Since when hast thou feared the sight of blood, Marcia?

 ECLECTUS.

-Forgive her candid demeanour emperor.
-But is it not better to wait, until we know for a certainty that thy conspirators are not amongst us?
+Forgive her candid demeanour, Emperor.
+But is it not better to wait, until we know for certain that thy conspirators are not amongst us?

 COMMODUS.

-Perhaps thou are right!
+Perhaps thou art right!
 However, I must prove to all my determined adversaries that I am not afraid of them.

 ECLECTUS.

-'Tis not a question of thy manhood or bravery emperor.
-'Tis more of an issue of thy safety.
+’Tis not a question of thy manhood or bravery, Emperor. ’Tis more a matter of thy safety.

 COMMODUS.

-Perhaps it would be better Eclectus, if there are enemies amongst me that they witness my courage.
+Perhaps it would be better, Eclectus, if those who are my enemies were to witness my courage.

 MARCIA.